groovy/docker-groovy/README.md

 ## How to use this image

+Note that if you are mounting a volume and the uid running Docker is not _1000_, you should run as user _root_ (`-u root`).

 ### Starting Groovysh

 `docker run -it --rm groovy:latest`

 ### Running a Groovy script

-`docker run --rm -v "$PWD":/scripts -w /scripts groovy:latest groovy <script> <script-args>`
+`docker run --rm -v "$PWD":/home/groovy/scripts -w /home/groovy/scripts groovy:latest groovy <script> <script-args>`

 ### Reusing the Grapes cache

-The local Grapes cache can be reused across containers by creating a volume and mounting it in */home/groovy/.groovy/grapes*.
+The local Grapes cache can be reused across containers by creating a volume and mounting it in _/home/groovy/.groovy/grapes_.

 ```
 docker volume create --name grapes-cache
-docker run -it -v grapes-cache:/home/groovy/.groovy/grapes groovy:alpine
+docker run --rm -v grapes-cache:/home/groovy/.groovy/grapes groovy:latest
 ```

 ## Instructions for a new Groovy release